3 Investment Trends for 2022 By Investing.com

 In this article, we’ll take a look at 3 of these recent investment trends that could explode in 2022, with some values that interested investors should be aware of.

-Note that this is not the “Top 3 Investing Topics for 2022”, but simply a selection of 3 topics that deserve high on the radar of informed investors.
-Similarly, the individual securities that we will mention for each of the investment topics discussed in this article are not securities that we recommend buying, but simply examples of securities to follow for each topic.
+Note that this is not the “Top 3 Investing Topics for 2022” but simply a selection of 3 topics that deserve high on the radar of informed investors.
+In the same way, the individual securities that we will mention for each of the investment topics discussed in this article are not securities that we recommend buying, but simply examples of securities to follow for each topic.

 Batteries and lithium

-Environmentally conscious investors tend to be interested in the electric vehicle sector, which experts predict will replace gasoline and diesel vehicles in the coming decades.
+Environmentally conscious investors are often interested in the electric vehicle sector, which experts predict will replace gasoline and diesel vehicles in the coming decades.
 Others are more interested in clean energy production, with investments in solar, wind or hydroelectric power.

 But perhaps the best way to invest in renewable energy is to seek renewable energy storage, through batteries.
 Subject to the vagaries of the weather and the seasons, the production of clean and renewable energy must confront the problem of storing and distributing the amounts of energy consumed.